Tangermünde sights

 Kuhschwanzbier in the Exempel Gaststuben

-However, the Exempel Gaststuben are worth a visit for another reason.
-Here the former school has been converted into a cozy inn.
-Each room has a different motto.
-Here you can eat in Grandma's living room, in the laundry room or even on the school desk.
-Apparently the word has already gotten around.
-Because we always have guests coming into Grandma’s living room who just want to take a look at the restaurant rooms.
+The Exempel Gaststuben (Exempel Restaurant) are worth a visit for another reason as well.
+Here, the former school has been converted into a cozy inn.
+Each room has a different theme.
+Here, you can eat in Grandma's living room, in the laundry room, or even on the school desk.
+Word has apparently gotten around.
+Because guests often stop by Grandma's living room, where we enjoy our lunch, simply to check out the restaurant's facilities.
 Understandable!
-We copy them.
+We'll follow their example.

 Cozy dining room

-The host's menu is also an experience.
-You should have time for this.
-A look inside is surprised.
-You will look in vain for starters, main courses and desserts.
-Instead, we first learn a lot about the history of the city and the restaurant.
-In between, the specialties of the region are hidden.
-But they are also exciting!
-Or can you imagine something under Soljanka or Tangerwiese?
-Pig's ears and peas are served as an imperial meal.
-Hansesack, gold gulden and copper gulden also sound interesting.
-Or do you know what horse droppings from the fodder molle are?
-So it goes on for pages.
-If you want, you can buy this menu card as a souvenir.
-I think it's a nice idea.
+The innkeepers' menu is also an experience.
+You should allow yourself some time for this.
+The menu is surprising.
+You won't find any appetizers, main courses, or desserts listed.
+Instead, we first learn a lot about the history of the town and the restaurant.
+Hidden among them are the regional specialties.
+But they are also fascinating!
+Can you imagine what solyanka or Tangerwiese (a kind of fried rice) might be?
+Pig's ears and peas are an imperial meal.
+Hansesack (a kind of sack), gold gulden (a kind of gulden), and copper gulden (a kind of copper gulden) also sound interesting.
+Or do you know what horse manure from the Futtermolle (a kind of granary) is?
+It goes on and on for pages.
+If you want, you can also buy this menu as a souvenir.
+A nice idea, I think.

-We both try cowtail beer: I am light, Petar is dark.
-We also like them as non-beer drinkers.
+We both try cowtail beer: Mine is light, Petar's is dark.
+We enjoy them even as non-beer drinkers.
 But I'm not that convinced of cow tail beer meat.
 That's too hearty for me.
 I should have chosen gold guilders.
-"A golden apricot on chicken breast" is what the menu announces.
-"Topped with herb sour cream and gratinated with cheese."
+“A golden apricot on chicken breast” is what the menu announces.
+“Topped with herb sour cream and gratinated with cheese.”

 Exempel Gaststuben